 Not providing structure and rules

-Dogs want, need, and love having rules.
+Dogs want, need and love rules.
 You might think having strict rules makes life boring or unhappy for your dog.
-But dogs really want to know what’s what according to their leader.
-And really, it’s not so hard to relate as humans.
+But dogs really want to know what's what according to their leader.
+And really, it's not so hard to relate as humans.
 Children thrive when they have a consistent set of rules to follow, and they do less well in environments that provide them a free-for-all.
-Think about polite, well-balanced kids you know, and the spoiled kids who lack social skills or throw temper tantrums when they don’t get what they want.
+Think about polite, well-balanced kids you know, and the spoiled kids who lack social skills or throw temper tantrums when they don't get what they want.
 Which set of kids are the ones with consistently enforced rules and boundaries?
 And which set tends to be most consistently happy?
-With dogs, it’s pretty much the same thing.
+With dogs, it's pretty much the same thing.
 Rules make life a lot more predictable, a lot less confusing and a lot less stressful.

 And speaking of confusing, dogs don't understand exceptions to rules.
 They don't understand that they're allowed to jump on you when you have leisure clothes on but not when you have work clothes on.
 They don't understand that they're allowed on the couch after a bath but not after coming in from a romp in the mud.
 Additionally, saying "No" for breaking a rule but not actually doing something to help the dog stop the behavior and learn the rule doesn't count as enforcement.
 Dogs thrive when they know where the boundaries are, and when you spend time enforcing consistent boundaries with positive rewards, you also are building up their trust in you as a leader.
 You're setting up conditions for a very happy dog!